 We settled on three components for our popularity index: number of customers (aka installs), number of end users, and what we call “online presence.”
 The first two are the most important and each make up 40% of the score.
 Online presence, which has multiple components, makes up 20% of the score.
 Each of the three overall components is flawed, but all three together help compensate for the individual flaws; the end result is what we believe to be the best measure of overall popularity within a given software sector.

 We began our LMS research by scouring the Web for all mentions of leading LMS solutions.
 Awards sites, blogs, discussion forums, social media channels and other research published online led us to some of the biggest vendors in the LMS software space.
 We used Capterra’s own LMS Software Directory to find which vendors had received a high number of reviews.
-Plus, we ran a check of our 300+ vendors to see which ones had the highest amount of web traffic according to 3rd party estimates.
-This resulted in an initial list of more than 60 LMS vendors.
+Plus, we ran a check of our 450+ vendors to see which ones had the highest amount of web traffic according to 3rd party estimates.
+This resulted in an initial list of more than 50 LMS vendors.
 For each of these vendors, we attempted to find their revenue and users online before calling them to verify.
 They were surprisingly accommodating and much of the data we collected is not published anywhere, which means that a significant portion of our research is original.

 One flaw in the end user data is that every vendor seems to count their active number of users differently.
 We did our best to keep it consistent, but I know there is room for improvement.

-The data points we collected to measure online presence include Compete traffic, Twitter followers, Facebook likes, LinkedIn followers and Klout score.
-Each one counted for 1/5 of the online presence component.
+The data points we collected to measure online presence include Twitter followers, Facebook likes, LinkedIn followers and customer reviews which are compiled from across all Gartner Digital Markets companies (Capterra, GetApp, and Software Advice).

 Once we compiled all of the data, we ranked the vendors within each component.
 Our calculation of overall scores blended their raw totals with their ranking among the top 20 and weighted the two equally.
-The “top 5” charts were selected just from the vendors that made the top 20 rankings.
 The table below shows the hard data (Capterra-generated estimates are highlighted in yellow):